 Other Requisite Approvals, Notices and Consents.
-An application is also being filed with the Officer of the Comptroller of the Currency under the Bank Merger Act to approve the merger of Unizan Bank, National Association, into The Huntington National Bank, and the acquisition by The Huntington National Bank of Unizan Financial Services Group, N.A., a national bank limited to trust powers.
+An application has also been filed with the Officer of the Comptroller of the Currency under the Bank Merger Act to approve the merger of Unizan Bank, National Association, into The Huntington National Bank, and the acquisition by The Huntington National Bank of Unizan Financial Services Group, N.A., a national bank limited to trust powers.
 Prior notices to, or approvals from, various state regulatory authorities will also be required in connection with the acquisition of certain non-banking businesses controlled by Unizan, and notice to the Federal Deposit Insurance Corporation will be required in connection with the acquisition of Unizan Financial Services Group, N.A.
-All required notifications and/or applications are being made to the appropriate state and other regulatory authorities.
+All required notifications and/or applications have been or will be made to the appropriate state and other regulatory authorities.